Chen20191020/TimeSeries_Classification/README.md

 # System Requirements

 # How to use
 To run the proposed method, first run file Fast_Proposed_method.R.
 In order to run FLogistic method, first install the package "FREG" using FREG file.
+For Table 1, first run the file Simulation_setup_eps1.R.